Decorative map of Spain

 Detail of the title cartouche.
 To reflect the multilingual nature of Spanish society, the name 'Spain' is written in Castilian Spanish (España), Catalan (Espanya), Basque (Espainia) and English.

-Note on language: The primary language used across the map is standard Spanish or Castilian, with alternative names in regional languages written below or alongside in parentheses, e.g. Lérida (Lleida).
+Note on language: The primary language used across the map is standard Spanish or Castilian, with co-official or alternative names in regional languages written below or alongside in parentheses, e.g. Lérida (Lleida).
 I decided on this approach for all names - regional, provincial, urban and geographical - in order to maintain consistency across the design, despite the fact that in certain regions (Asturias, the Balearic Islands, the Basque Country, Catalonia, Galicia and the Valencian community) the regional language takes precedence over Castillian.

 Illustrations that appear along the left and right edges of the map, clockwise from top left: the Universidad Laboral in Gijón, Asturias; the cathedral in Santiago de Compostela, Galicia; the Plaza Mayor in Salamanca, and the cathedral in Burgos, both in Castille and León.